-Use the configuration section to define the regions of interest for tracking.
-Select the region by clicking on the corresponding radio button and then drawing a box in the viewing window.
-Draw a scan region in the viewing window by clicking and dragging with the mouse.
-Alternatively, enter the values in the numeric fields adjacent to each radio button (Left, Right, Top, and Bottom).
+The configuration section is used to define the regions of interest for tracking.
+The regions are selected by clicking on the corresponding radio button and are then defined by drawing a box in the viewing window.
+Draw a scanning region in the viewing window by clicking and dragging with the mouse.
+Alternatively, the values may be entered in the numeric fields adjacent to each radio button.
 See the section entitled Viewing Window on the previous page for more information on adjusting region area.